 Moissac and Compostela

 A text, dated from the 12th century, gives the inventory - quit long – of all the relics possessed by the Abbey of Moissac, including the ones of Saint Peter.
 Those were probably shown in the alcove of the capital dedicated to his martyr in the cloister.
-It is very likely that the abbey was in itself a place of pilgrimage from the faithful, tough the impact of the phenomenon is unknown.
+It is very likely that the abbey was in itself a place of pilgrimage for the worshippers, though the impact of the phenomenon is unknown.
 Moissac is indeed mentioned as part of the Way from le Puy-en-Velay but archives and current knowledge says nothing about the importance of the pilgrimage to Santiago de Compostela.

 Nonetheless, Saint James is sculpted next to his brother John on one corner pillar of the cloister, shown as un apostle, barefoot, wearing a chasuble and holding a phylactery.
 It’s the most ancient representation known of him in Moissac.
 It’s not the only one as the Saint-Martin church shelters mural paintings from the 15th century where the apostle wears his pilgrim’s clothes.
 Some scallops’ shells ware found inside the graves around the church and they were likely the property of pilgrims.
 Last but not least, the abbey church houses a wooden statue of the 17th century were the coat and hat of Saint-James are adorned with the famous shell.